 - Enjoy the Oreos while they're warm!

 - Makes about 22 fried Oreos.
-Store leftover Oreos for 1-2 days in a sealed container at room temperature.
+Store leftover Oreos for one to two days in a sealed container at room temperature.

 VARIATION:

-- Try this recipe with different flavors of Oreos - like Double Stuffed, Peanut Butter, or Carrot Cake!
+- Try this recipe with different flavors of Oreos—such as Double Stuffed, Peanut Butter, or Carrot Cake!
 You can even use mini Oreos.

 OPTION: Save your oil